-- Name of organization - Address of organization - Purposes for which contributions will be used - Disclosures required on gift acknowledgments, website, and other solicitations
+- Name of organization - Address of organization - Purposes for which contributions will be used - "Financial information about this organization and a copy of its license are available from the State Solicitation Licensing Branch at [telephone number].
+The license is not an endorsement by the State." - Disclosures required on gift acknowledgments, website, and other solicitations